deis/deis/docs/contributing/localdev.rst

 Local Development
 =================
-We have tried to make it simple to hack on Deis, but as an open PaaS, there are necessarily several moving pieces and some setup required.
+We try to make it simple to hack on Deis, but as an open PaaS, there are necessarily several moving pieces and some setup required.
 We welcome any suggestions for automating or simplifying this process.

 Prerequisites
 -------------
 We strongly recommend using `Vagrant`_ with `VirtualBox`_ so you can develop inside a set of isolated virtual machines.
 You will need:

  * Vagrant 1.3.5+
  * VirtualBox 4.2+

 Fork the Repository
 -------------------
 To get Deis running locally, first `fork the Deis repository`_, then clone your fork of the repository for local development:

 .. code-block:: console